Taio Cruz

-Adetayo Ayowale Onile-Ere (Note: Attributed to multiple sources:) (born 23 April 1980), (Note: Sources differ regarding his birth year; examples include 1980, 1982, 1983 and 1985.) known professionally as Jacob Taio Cruz (/ˈtaɪoʊ/ TY-oh), is an English singer, songwriter, rapper, and record producer.
+Adetayo Ayowale Onile-Ere (Note: Attributed to multiple sources:) (born 23 April 1980), (Note: Sources differ regarding his birth year; examples include 1980, 1982, 1983 and 1985.) known professionally as Jacob Taio Cruz (/ˈtaɪoʊ/ TY-oh), is a British singer, songwriter, rapper, and record producer.

 Cruz was discovered in the mid-2000s by American record producer Tricky Stewart, joining the latter's record company RedZone Entertainment as in-house talent.
 After several years in songwriting, he released his R&B-styled debut single "I Just Wanna Know" in 2006.
 A modest hit and his first UK singles chart entry, its success led him to sign with Republic Records and Island Records' UK branch.
 The labels released his debut studio album, Departure (2008), which he solely wrote, arranged and produced.
 It received gold certification by the British Phonographic Industry (BPI) and earned critical praise, as well as a nomination at the 2009 Music of Black Origin Awards (MOBO).

 Cruz adopted an EDM-pop sound for his subsequent releases.
 His second album, Rokstarr (2009), was met with further commercial success, entering 13 international music charts and peaking within the top ten of the Billboard 200.
 Despite mixed critical response, it was preceded by the single "Break Your Heart", which peaked atop both the UK singles chart and Billboard Hot 100, and spawned the single "Dynamite", which peaked at atop the former chart and peaked at number two on the latter.
 Two further singles, "Dirty Picture" (with Kesha) and "Higher" (featuring Kylie Minogue or Travie McCoy), peaked within the UK chart's top ten.
 Cruz performed the song "Telling the World" as the lead single for the 2011 animated film Rios soundtrack.
 His third studio album, TY.O (2011), moderately entered several international charts, but failed to enter the UK Albums or the Billboard 200; it contained the UK hits "Hangover" (featuring Flo Rida) and "There She Goes" (featuring Pitbull).

 He has since released several non-album singles, and co-wrote several hit songs including Tinchy Stryder's "Never Leave You" (2009), Jennifer Lopez's "I'm Into You" (2011), David Guetta's "Without You", "Wish U Were Here" by Cody Simpson (both 2012), and "Kiss Me" by Olly Murs (2014).